Grupo Gilinski doubles its bet and now launches a takeover bid for up to 31.68% of Grupo Sura

 Grupo Sura and Nutresa Group They are part of what has been called the GEA (Grupo Empresarial Antioqueño) a group of companies based in Antioquia that operate with a shareholding castling.

 Grupo Sura, which is present in the financial services industry in 10 countries with its subsidiaries, maintains a 35.19% stake in Grupo Argos.
-In addition, it acts as a shareholder of Grupo Bancolombia with 46.1% of contribution, of Pension and Unemployment Protection, with 49.36%; and Enka, with 16.76%.
+In addition, it acts as a shareholder of the Bancolombia Group with a 46.1% contribution, Pension and Unemployment Protection, with 49.36%; and Enka, with 16.76%.

 Notice from the Superfinanciera and BVC